flarco/dbio/README.md

 # dbio

-`dbio` is the a golang library for all things Database, Storage, API I/O processing.
+`dbio` is a golang library for all things Database, Storage, API I/O processing.

 The particularly useful struct used are:
 * `Datastream`: https://github.com/flarco/dbio/blob/main/iop/datastream.go